Friction Welding Machines

 Electric vehicle batteries, cam shafts, pistons, propeller shafts, drive shafts, intermediate shafts, inflators, copper rollers, track rollers, electrical connectors, drilling pipes.

 Our model 8SF is the preferred choice for camshaft manufacturers in the automotive industry; model 100SF is widely used by track roller manufacturers in the heavy industrial equipment industry; our CNC 12DF is a favorite among propeller and drive shaft manufacturers.
-Please see our product line in the brochure, or check out the Hydraulic Friction Welding Machines and the CNC Friction Welding Machines on this page.
+Please see our product line in the brochure, or view the Hydraulic Friction Welding Machines and the CNC Friction Welding Machines on this page.
 We offer customized options for various clients’ specific needs.

 Friction Welding Combinations

 Friction welding solves design challenges because friction heat creates a plastic zone between two work pieces where they can be forged together under external force.
-The complete interface is welded simultaneously, which creates no offset thermally induced stresses and provides consistent, repeatable quality because the process is completely machine-controlled.
+The complete interface is welded simultaneously, which creates no offset from thermally induced stresses and provides consistent, repeatable quality because the process is completely machine-controlled.

 Welding Interface and Design